ABC Organic Gardener Magazine latest issue magazine cover.

 Want to add native edible plants to your garden so you can start using them in your cooking?
 Karen Sutherland has grown them for many years and has some suggestions.

-My love affair with growing and using native edible plants started around 15 years ago with herbs such as lemon and cinnamon myrtle, native thyme and sage, and native pepper.
+My love affair with growing and using edible native plants started around 15 years ago with herbs such as lemon and cinnamon myrtle, native thyme and sage, and native pepper.
 Since then, I have learned about the many native fruits that grow in my cool climate garden: finger limes, desert lime, ruby saltbush and midyim berries, to name a few.
 I’ve also harvested my first quandongs and wattle seed from small plantings on my family’s land.

 However, most gardeners have limited experience of growing native food plants beyond finger limes, lemon myrtle and midyim berries.
-Yet there are thousands of edible plants that have been used by indigenous Australians.
+Yet there are thousands of edible native plants that have been used by indigenous Australians.

 Here’s four to plant in your garden.